Phase 1 · Market setup (global)

 add-asset-to-market with a reserve config JSON for the asset’s mint.
 The reserve account is created on-chain with its initial parameters.→ Add a reserveConfigure the oracle

-Wire the reserve to a price feed (Scope, Pyth, or Switchboard) and set TWAP and staleness guards.→ Configure oracles
+Wire the reserve to a Scope price feed and set TWAP and staleness guards.→ Configure oracles

 Set risk parameters